guybrush77/rapidobj/README.md

 ## Example

 Suppose we want to find out the total number of triangles in an .obj file.
-This can be accomplished by passing the .obj file path to```ParseFile()``` and triangulating the result.
+This can be accomplished by passing the .obj file path to the [`ParseFile`](#parsefile) function and then calling the [`Triangulate`](#triangulate) function.
 The next step is looping through all the meshes; in each iteration, the number of triangles in the current mesh is added to the running sum.
 The code for this logic is shown below:

 ```cpp
 #include "rapidobj/rapidobj.hpp"